2Toucans-com/2Toucans-Playground/README.md

 If you use vs-code, add the live server extension & click on the live browser button, that should be to the bottom left of your vscode screen.

 If you use bash, run `xdg-open index.html` in your terminal to open the site in your browser.
-You mignt need to install xdg-open first with `sudo apt install -y xdg-utils`
+You might need to install xdg-open first with `sudo apt install -y xdg-utils`

+## Clone repository
+Use ULI to clone repo

 ## Rules